NMSU-SDev/Programs/README.md

 This project corresponds with the NMSU course CS-371, Software Development.

+# Program 3 (Release v3.0) (5/2/23)
+In this release, all changes were made in Coverage
+    - Implemented 'JaCoCo' for testing coverage
+    - Modified 'build.xml' to achieve full coverage for all test cases
+    - Fixed several bug in 'RacingScore' java classes.

 # Program 2 (Release v2.0) (4/28/23)
 In this release, all changes were made in SimpleWebServer
     - Added functionality to serve image types.
 Supported types include .gif, .jpeg, and .png